montsebenito/montsebenito.github.io/_pages/portfolio.md

   - image_path: /assets/images/logo-olist.png
     alt: "How to improve a Marketplace?"
     title: "How would you improve a Marketplace?(HINT: Data)"
     excerpt: "Are there any products/business segments doing particularly well… or particularly badly?
 Are Olist new acquired and overall sellers finding what they are looking for?
 What are the characteristics of the top sellers?
-Are they happy?
 What channels are bringing in more top selling sellers?"
     url: /marketplacesummary/
     btn_label: "Read More"
     btn_class: "btn--inverse"